arthurpicht/console/README.md

 ### Output Recorder

-An output recorder can be configured, that will save all output in memory for a later processing.
-The rendering of messages is connected to the console configuration in the following way:
+It is possible to configure an output recorder that stores all output in memory for later processing.
+The following points are taken into account:

+* the output recorder starts working right after initialization (unmuted by default)
-* configuration *plain* will also affect recorded messages
+* console configuration *plain* will also affect recorded messages
-* configuration *level* will also affect recorded messages
+* console configuration *level* will also affect recorded messages
-* recorded messages are free of colors and ANSI-based formatting
+* recorded messages are free of colors and ANSI-based formatting independent of console configuration
-* messages to a muted console will also be omitted on recording
+* messages sent to a muted console will also be omitted on recording
-* the recorder has an additional mute flag: the recorder can be turned off independently of console
+* the recorder has an additional *mute* flag: the recorder can be turned off independently of console

 Caution: As messages are stored in memory, recording output in long-running processes can be dangerous as this can effectively appear as a memory-leak.